 Uveodermatologic Syndrome Defined

-Uveodermatologic syndrome is a hereditary autoimmune disorder that causes your dog’s own autoimmune system to attack its own pigment cells.
-This disease initially begins with light patches around the nose, but often the first symptom to be noticed is the related eye problems, redness and squinting.
+Uveodermatologic syndrome is a hereditary autoimmune disorder that causes your dog’s own autoimmune system to attack its pigment cells.
+This disease begins with light patches around the nose, but often the first symptom to be noticed is the related eye problems, redness, and squinting.
+The problem is these same eye problems can also be attributed to such things as:

 - Tick disease,